BurningSlime1233/Azebane/Azebane Survival Guide.md

 ## Session 13

-Planetary Dragon gave Elise the spell [[Elise Spell]] after she showed him what she could do.
+Planetary Dragon gave Elise the spell [[Voice of Omeltegar]] after she showed him what she could do.
 He also told her he would call on her if he needed a task to be done.

 ## Session 14